University of the Basque Country

 Some courses have a system of continuous evaluation.
 In these courses evaluation is based on class work, assignments and seminars.
 In the courses with exams these are generally in writing.
 They are corrected by the lecturer and the scores given to the students through the UPV/EHU web-site intranet.
 A day is set up for individual meetings with the lecturer to discuss and revise the marks (whether evaluation system).
 After that date the marks are uploaded in the student’s record.
 Complaints are solved by a commission specifically designed ad hoc by the Dean.

-The instruction language for the MSc Degree Programme is English at UPV/EHU.
+The language of instruction for the MSc Degree Programme is in English at UPV/EHU.
 Teaching is offered in English (teaching staff is properly accredited for this purpose), their assessments and the MSc Thesis must be also written in English.

 Complaint procedure in force for International Master programmes in UPV/EHU: First the complaint must be made in writing to the person who can correct the situation so that they are given a chance to do so.
 Often complaints are a cultural or language misunderstanding and easily resolved.
 If the situation has not been solved within a reasonable time span, the complaint is forwarded to the next level.
 For example, if the complaint is about a student, the tutor is contacted next.
 Once more a reasonable time span is given to resolve the situation.
 Next the UPV/EHU Academic Board of the MSc programme is informed.
 Next the International coordinator of the Master is informed.
 If the situation is not rectified students are given 3 warnings.
 The second time they are warned, the funding agency (e.g., EACEA) is also informed.
 With the third warning, candidates are informed that non-compliance will result in the termination of the agreement and e.g. payment of fellowship.
 If the complaint is about an administrator or an academic, the complaint must be made in writing to the person who can correct the situation, so that they are given a chance to do so within a reasonable time span.
 Next, the UPV/EHU Academic Board of the MSc programme is informed.
 Next the International coordinator of the Master is informed.
 If the situation is not rectified in a timely manner, the UPV/EHU disciplinary rules apply.